Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Experiment Results

-Figure~\ref{fig:task3} shows the F1 score distribution across all classifiers and all three diagnostic classes.
+Among all evaluated methods, the zero-shot GPT-5.5 and GPT-4o classifiers achieved the highest overall accuracies, slightly outperforming the summary-based embedding approaches, while traditional machine learning models trained on text embeddings combined with LIWC features generally produced the lowest overall accuracies among the evaluated methods.
+Table~\ref{tab:task3_metrics} shows the F1 score distribution across all classifiers and diagnostic classes.
 We observe that that most classifiers tend to confuse depression with anxiety, which is expected as the two mental health conditions have overlapping linguistic and emotional patterns, and social media expressions can reflect that.
 Moreover, PTSD is more consistently distinguished, possibly due to more specific symptom language, such as references to trauma, that sets it apart from the other two.